-For example, you need to decide the number of holes included in the contest, the means for proving the winner made the hole-in-one and whether or not to offer a consolation prize if a golfer aces another hole not included in the contest.
+You need to decide the number of holes included in the contest, the means for proving the winner made the hole in one, and whether or not to offer a consolation prize if a golfer aces another hole not included in the contest.

 Who Needs Contest Prize Insurance?

-Even though this type of insuance is often called hole in one insurance, it can cover almost any type of contest that offers a large prize.
-As long as as there are odds involved, your contest can gain protection from losses by utilizing prize insurance.
+Even though this type of insurance is often called hole in one insurance, it can cover almost any type of contest that offers a large prize.
+As long as there are odds involved, your contest can gain protection from losses by utilizing prize insurance.